-Perspective | This baseball season had a troubled, troubling beginning.
-Now I don’t want it to end.
+Perspective | With honesty and accountability, baseball salvaged its season.
+What a shame it has to end.

 Maybe MLB should have found a way to play more than 60 regular season games.
 Maybe this and that.
 But MLB got the biggest thing right — and in a way that should serve as an example as we face what may be our meanest medical winter in a century.

-Baseball learned its lessons in a hurry, wore its early blunders like adults, changed its careless ways and now is about to bring a long satisfying October — with five series that already have gone the limit — to a worthy crescendo.
+Baseball learned its lessons in a hurry, wore its early blunders like an adult, changed its careless ways and now is about to bring a long, satisfying October — with five series that already have gone the limit — to a worthy crescendo.

 That’s baseball, always around when you need it most — well, at least for another day or two.